• Skip to primary navigation

 H-1B for Startup

 You may be eligible for an H-1B visa based on your startup or startup you currently work or plan to work if the work involves an occupation that normally requires a bachelor’s degree or higher in a related field of study (e.g., engineers, scientists or mathematicians), and you have at least a bachelor’s degree or equivalent in a field related to the position.
 You may also qualify if you plan to work for the business you start in the United States.
+We had a detail blog post on this topic.

 Initial period of stay in the United States: Up to 3 years.
 Extensions possible in up to 3 year increments.
 Maximum period of stay generally 6 years (extensions beyond 6 years may be possible).